top of page

 · Represent MAS Orchestra and Miami Arts Studio 6-12 @ Zelda Glazer at the highest level in both behavior and performance at all times.

-Students who are in Level 6 orchestra will be reviewed at the end of the school year to see if they will be invited to return to Level 6 orchestra for the following school year.
+Students who are in Level 6 orchestra will be reviewed at the end of the school year to determine their invitation to return to Level 6 orchestra for the following school year.
 Students who do not meet the requirements above will be removed from Level 6 orchestra.
-Students removed from Level 6 will have to re- audition for the orchestra, and will not be able to return for at least one full school year.
+Students removed from Level 6 will have to re-audition for the orchestra and will not be able to return for at least one full school year.

 bottom of page